 A cataract is a clouding of the normally clear lens of the eye.
 This clouding can be the reason sharp images become blurred, bright colors become dull, seeing at night is more difficult or why your reading glasses no longer seem to help.
-The most common cause of cataracts is related to aging of the eye.
-Other causes of cataract development may include use of high-risk medications such as prolonged steroid use, family history, history of an eye injury, previous ocular surgery and chronic exposure to ultra-violet light from the sun.
+The most common cause of cataracts is related to the aging of the eye.
+Other causes of cataract development may include the use of high-risk medications such as prolonged steroid use, family history, history of an eye injury, previous ocular surgery and chronic exposure to ultra-violet light from the sun.

 What are the symptoms of cataracts?

-- Gradual, painless blurring of vision
+- A gradual, painless blurring of vision

 - Glare or sensitivity to light